williamlines/CV/README.md

 - Clear and concise communication is pivotal to fulfilling my roll as bar staff, having no problem taking and fulfilling orders in a buzzing, extremely busy environment.
 - Took part in presenting projects in my university degree on many occasions, presenting to large and smaller audiences, taking and answering questions.
+- Knowledge sharing while working on a project at makers to foster a mutually beneficial culture of helping within a team.

 #### Thrives in High-Pressure Environments